Memphis Trust Administration Attorneys

 A trust is a useful tool that not only helps you protect your assets throughout your life but also gives you a significant degree of control over how you distribute your assets to your beneficiaries after your death.
 If you are interested in creating a trust, you should keep in mind that every trust needs a trustee, the person who holds the assets and manages and disperses them according to your wishes.
 When you put your property in someone else’s hands, it is important that you can trust them to treat it with the care and attention it deserves.

-At Douglass & Runger, Attorneys at Law, we are experienced with the legal process of establishing a trust, and we can work with you to create one or more trusts that meet your unique needs.
+At Douglass & Runger, PLLC, Attorneys at Law, we are experienced with the legal process of establishing a trust, and we can work with you to create one or more trusts that meet your unique needs.
 However, where we truly go above and beyond is in our trust administration services.
 We will serve as your trustee and ensure that your assets are handled with respect for you and your beneficiaries.

 Common Types of Trusts in Tennessee